googleapis/gaxios/README.md

     // When there is no response, the number of retries to attempt.
 Defaults to 2. noResponseRetries?: number;

-    // The amount of time to initially delay the retry.
-Defaults to 100. retryDelay?: number;
+    // The amount of time to initially delay the retry, in ms.  Defaults to 100ms. retryDelay?: number;
   },